Leakage effect: Transfer pricing

 Many foreign companies manipulate their pricing to reduce taxes and other duties.
 In smaller or less developed countries, where many tourism-related companies may be foreign owned, this can represent a substantial loss of income.

 Tax exemptions

 Countries with a small tourism industry may have to give tax exemptions or other offers to increase foreign investment.
 While this may enlarge the tourism industry there, it must be taken into account as an instrument of income loss.
 This will lead to lost in income to the host nation as various tax exemptions are provided.

 Foreign workers

 Often foreign workers are employed in tourism and especially on a temporary base.
-These workers typically stay a couple of months in the country, they live on the premises and take all the salary home when they return home after their assignment.
+These workers typically stay a couple of months in the country, they live on the premises and take almost all of the salary home when they return home after their assignment.
 Depending the portion of this type of foreign workers it can represent a substantial loss of income.